tldr-pages/tldr/pages/common/from.md

 # from

-> Prints mail header lines from your mailbox.
+> Prints mail header lines from the current user's mailbox.
 > More information: <https://mailutils.org/manual/html_chapter/Programs.html#frm-and-from>.

 - List mail:

 `from`

-- Display the count of messages:
+- Display the number of messages stored:

 `from --count`

-- List mail from specified mailbox directory:
+- List mail in the specified mailbox directory:

 `MAIL={{path/to/mailbox}} from`

-- Print mail from specified address:
+- Print the mail from the specified address:

 `from --sender={{me@example.com}}`